-Whether you want to establish your firm as “high-end” or simply elevate the professionalism of your existing brand, there are several marketing lessons we can learn from the crème de la crème of the design world.
+Whether you want to establish your firm as luxury or simply elevate the professionalism of your existing brand, there are several marketing lessons we can learn from the design world’s elite.

-What do high-end designers do differently with their marketing?
+What do luxury designers do differently with their marketing?
 Or better yet, what do they never do in their marketing?
 There are 5 big things I’ve noticed.

 As I go through each of these, I want you to know that in no way am I passing judgment if you are currently doing any of these things.
 Heck, I am still doing some of these things because O&B is growing faster than I can hire people.
 We all do our best depending on where we’re at.